npelikan/posit-snowflake-yyz/r-modeling/README.md

     CONNECT_SERVER=<the url of your Posit Connect Server>
     CONNECT_API_KEY=<your API key>
     ```
-4. Uncomment the commented code cells in `fit_initial_model.qmd`, and re-run!
+4. Uncomment the commented code cells in `fit_model.qmd`, and re-run!